 Unlike semi-hollow guitars, hollow guitars encompass two main body styles: the ES-335 style we went into above and the jazz box style.
 A good example of the latter would be the Gibson ES-175, which is the axe of choice for tons of jazz musicians.

-A huge part of your tone is decided by the pickups you use.
-The three main types of pickups used on electric guitars are: single coil, humbucker, and P90.
+The three main types of pickups used on electric guitars are single coil, humbucker, and P90.

 Single coil pickups utilize a single magnet.
-They also typically have a lower output than humbucking pickups, which means they aren’t capable of producing as much distortion as a humbucker equipped guitar.
-However, because they’re not intended to be used with extreme levels of distortion they have a very rich and musical voice when played with lower amounts of gain.
+They also have a lower output than humbucking pickups.
+This means single coils aren’t capable of producing as much distortion as a humbucker equipped guitar.
+Because they’re not intended to be used with extreme levels of distortion they have a very rich and musical voice when played with lower amounts of gain.